Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Threats to Validity

 \section{Threats to Validity}

 Our study is subject to some threats to validity, which are discussed here to provide a clear understanding of the limitations.

-\textbf{Construct Validity.} Interview protocols and observation templates were designed to capture AI-related use cases and challenges.
-Eight interviews were audio-recorded with consent, while for the remaining interviews detailed notes were taken.
-This difference in data quality may have influenced the richness of the coding.
-To mitigate bias, data sources also included internal artefacts and direct observations, which were used to cross-check interview findings.

 \textbf{Internal Validity.} Interviews were the primary data source, supported by researcher notes and selected internal artefacts for context.
 The first and second authors conducted the data collection and led the coding work.
 To reduce interpretive bias, the authors held discussion sessions, compared coding decisions, and iteratively refined the codebook and themes.
-These procedures were used to increase the consistency and transparency of the analysis.
+A senior organizational representative identified participants based on role, domain expertise, and AI relevance, prioritizing senior staff and unit leads.
+This gave access to participants with cross-departmental visibility but may have under-represented junior and operational perspectives which may have influenced participant openness on sensitive organizational concerns.
+We mitigated these risks through triangulation with internal documents and observation notes, follow-up sessions where needed, and by avoiding direct attribution of sensitive statements.

 \textbf{External Validity.} The findings are based on a single industrial company, though data were collected across nine organizational units.
 Consequently, the results may not be generalizable to all organizations or sectors.
-Nevertheless, the identification of recurring themes—such as reporting automation, predictive maintenance, and forecasting—indicates that these findings may be transferable to similar multi-unit organizations in data-intensive industries.
+In addition, no benchmarking was performed against similar companies in the energy sector or other industries.
+Nevertheless, the identification of recurring themes, such as reporting automation, predictive maintenance, and forecasting, indicates that these findings may be transferable to similar multi-unit organizations in data-intensive industries.

-\textbf{Reliability.} Most interviews were recorded and transcribed.
-In a few cases, where recording was not possible due to organisational constraints, detailed researcher notes were used.
-These notes followed a consistent structure and were reviewed immediately after each session.
-This variation introduces differences in the level of textual detail, which may influence reproducibility.
-To support reliability, the full coding structure, including codes, categories, and themes, can be provided as supplementary material.

-\textbf{Ethical Considerations.} All participants provided informed consent prior to data collection.
-The study followed company NDA requirements.
-Sensitive operational details and quotations that could reveal confidential business information were excluded or anonymised to ensure participant and organisational confidentiality.
-In addition to participant anonymization, organizational context was reported at a generalized level to prevent unintended identification.